GeorgeBregman/GeorgeBregman/README.md

-My name is Georgу Bregman, at the moment
-Specialist in Artificial Intelligence.
+My name is Georgу Bregman, Specialist in Artificial Intelligence.
 I deal with Data Science, Artificial Intelligence and neural networks (Tensorflow + Keras, PyTorch + Fast.Ai).
 And Im a developer of humanoid robots at Robotolab Skolkovo.
 They use ROS, CV, NLP, ML, AI, DL.
 I know and actively use OOP (Python, Java, JavaScript, C, C++, Pascal, PHP).
 Of these, the first language is Pascal, for which I still have the warmest feelings.
 I like to disassemble, assemble and design all sorts of things (hardware) and I often use 3D - AutoDesk Fusion 360, SolidWorks, Aspire and G-code